Did you know that left unaddressed, chronic loneliness can cause the same amount of damage to your lifespan as smoking 15 cigarettes a day?

 Make time for extended family – If you have cousins or other relatives around your age within a reasonable distance, make a plan to get together.

-Turn activities you do alone into group activities – Invite friends over for board games or an art class.
+Turn your activities into group activities.
+Invite friends for a swim, sports (street soccer, cricket), board games or an art class.
 Go with a group of friends to watch a sports match.

 Write down five things you love about yourself – Part of the pain of loneliness is to start feeling negative about yourself.
-Boost your self-esteem by writing down five things you love about yourself or five things you are good at.
-It helps to counter negative thoughts from taking over.
+Boost your self-esteem by writing down five things you love about yourself or are good at.
+It helps to prevent negative thoughts from taking over.

 Source: http://www.mentalhealthamerica.net/back-school